LEARNING FORWARD

 Now a day’s children don’t like someone to poke their nose in their business and they prefer to spend more time on social media rather than in family gatherings.

-So, who is responsible for this, the elder ones who is working so hard to earn the bread for their family or the younger ones?
+responsible for this, the elder ones who is working so hard to earn the bread for

 To reduce this gap both have to mutually understand each other and try to spend time with each other.
 As a parent we should have to explain them about each and everything and let them try to take their own decision instead of imposing them, so that they can be mentally independent.
 Now it’s children’s duty that they should also try to listen to their parents what they want to make them understand.
 They might be aware of new technologies and they have their own point of view still they should not forget that their parents are one who made them learn the basic moral values of life.
 As what is called “Old is Gold”.